 To make sure the salt and algae is gone wipe down the engine with a microfiber rag.
 Finish up by using some anticorrosive spray on the engine and electrical connectors.

 The level of detailing required for this step will vary depending on the type of engine.
+If your jet ski ever gets clogged, you should read my article on how to unclog a jet ski.

 Related: How To Change The Oil On A Jet Ski